-December 31, 2018 December 31, 2017

-Accrued stockholder servicing fees (a) 23

-Advanced organization and offering

-costs 4,579

-Total 4,602
+December 31, 2021 December 31, 2020 Accrued stockholder servicing fees (1) \$25,358 \$4,726 Advanced organization and offering costs 4,648 4,648 Total \$30,006 \$9,374

-(a) The Company will accrue the full amount of future stockholder servicing fees payable to the dealer manager for Class S, Class T and Class D shares up to the 8.75% of gross proceeds limit at the time such shares are sold.
-As of December 31, 2018, the Company accrued \$22,750 of stockholder servicing fees payable to the dealer manager related to Class D shares sold.
+(1) The Company accrues the full amount of future stockholder servicing fees payable to the Dealer Manager for Class T, Class S and Class D shares up to the 8.75% of gross proceeds limit at the time such shares are sold.
+As of December 31, 2021, the Company accrued approximately \$25.4 million of stockholder servicing fees payable to the Dealer Manager related to Class T, Class S and Class D shares sold.
 The Dealer Manager has entered into agreements with the selected dealers distributing the Company's shares in the Offering, which provide, amount other things, for the re-allowance of the full amount of the selling commissions and the dealer manager fee and all or a portion of stockholder servicing fees received by the Dealer Manager to such selected dealers.
-The

-Company will no longer incur the stockholder servicing fee after June 30, 2053 in connection with those Class D share currently outstanding; the fees may end sooner if the total underwriting compensation paid in respect of the Offering reaches 10.0% of the gross offering proceeds or if the Company undertakes a liquidity event before that date.
-The Company will incur stockholder servicing fees in connection with future issuances of Class D shares for a 35 year period from the date of issuance.
-The Company is currently accruing for this based on 35 years from June 30, 2018.
+The Company will no longer incur the stockholder servicing fee after September 2054 in connection with those Class T, Class S and Class D shares currently outstanding; the fees may end sooner if the total underwriting compensation paid in respect of the Offering reaches 10.0% of the gross offering proceeds or if the Company completes a liquidity event.
+The Company will incur stockholder servicing fees in connection with future issuances of Class D shares for a 35-year period from the date of issuance and seven years for Class T shares and Class S shares from date of issuance.